Jordan-Wri/Just-Learning/README.md

 # Just-Learning

 Refreshing myself and learning new things.
+Don't mind me...